 If possible, try to take as many pictures as possible of the condition of the site.
 This may be easier said than done if you have suffered severe injuries.

-If you cannot take pictures yourself, ask someone else to come to the scene as soon as possible to get the evidence that you need.
+If you cannot take pictures, ask someone else to come to the scene as soon as possible to get the needed evidence.

-You may also get witnesses who can testify about the icy conditions that caused your fall.
+You may also get witnesses to testify about the icy surface conditions that caused your fall on black ice.

-Insurance adjusters will be very difficult to deal with when you are filing your claim.
-Their marching orders are to try to turn away as many claimants as possible and save the insurance company money.
+Insurance adjusters will be very difficult to deal with when you file your claim.
+Their marching orders are to turn away as many claimants as possible and save the insurance company money.

 Possible Defendants in a Clear Ice Lawsuit